 CDX Models for Oncology Studies

-Our broad range of tumor lines gives you a wide variety of testing alternatives for your agent.
-We evaluate our xenograft model portfolio on a regular basis for response to standards of care to aid the design of combination studies.
+Our broad range of tumor lines gives you a wide variety of testing alternatives.
+We evaluate our tumor xenograft portfolio on a regular basis for response to standards of care and store data to aid the design of combination studies.

-In addition to helping you select the most appropriate CDX model for your agent, our scientific staff can fully profile your agent in a variety of tumor types or in combination with the appropriate clinical agent.
+In addition to helping you select the most appropriate model for your agent, our scientific staff can fully profile your agent in a variety of tumor types or in combination with the appropriate clinical agent.
+When you’re ready to prepare your IND filing, we offer our CDX rat models as a second species, in addition to our mouse CDX models.

-Efficacy evaluation in CDX models can be combined with:
+Efficacy evaluation in CDX rat models can be combined with:

 - Hematology (CBC/Diff) analysis